awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 # Amazon Elasticsearch Service Troubleshooting<a name="aes-handling-errors"></a>

-This section describes how to identity and solve common Amazon Elasticsearch Service issues\.
+This section describes how to identify and solve common Amazon Elasticsearch Service issues\.
 Consult the information in this section before contacting [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## Can't Access Kibana<a name="aes-troubleshooting-kibana-configure-anonymous-access"></a>